 601, 602.
 BIBLE EXPOSITION.
 Fall Semester: Hermeneutics.
-This course consists of Special Bible Lectures by visiting Bible teachers and a study of the basic laws of interpretation by a resident professor.
+This course consists of a study of the basic laws of interpretation by a resident professor.
 Literal or normal interpretation is defended against the background of the various methods of interpretation employed in the history of the church.

 Spring Semester: Old Testament History.
-Special Bible Lectures by visiting Bible teachers and exposition of 1 and 2 Samuel, 1 and 2 Kings, and 1 and 2 Chronicles by a resident professor.
+An exposition of 1 and 2 Samuel, 1 and 2 Kings, and 1 and 2 Chronicles by a resident professor.
 Classes meet twice a week, except during Special Lectures, when eight classes per week are held.
 Prescribed, three hours each semester.
 Professor Campbell and Special Lecturers.